 “Be bold, be brave, but be authentic!”

-We sat down with Futures Programme Leader, Louise Dempster, and spoke about how every experience is a valuable one, and by taking chances and staying true to yourself, there really are no limits to what you can achieve.
+We sat down with Employability Programme Manager, Louise Dempster, and spoke about how every experience is a valuable one, and by taking chances and staying true to yourself, there really are no limits to what you can achieve.
 The outcome?
 An inspiring career story that shows the journey from humble beginnings to hard earned success.

 Did you pursue further or higher education?